 Limit the Things That Disrupt Sleep

-Be aware of your child’s caffeine intake, as well as the amount of television (or any screens, for that matter) he is watching.
+Be aware of your child’s caffeine intake, as well as the amount of screen time.
 Try to schedule your errands or outings around your child’s naptimes, and don’t agree to extracurricular activities if they interfere with bedtimes.

 It’s also a good idea to get outside for a bit each day.
 So go on a walk, play in the grass, or have a picnic lunch.
 Be aware that sunlight interferes with the production of melatonin, so plan your outings around naptimes, coming inside out of the sun at least an hour before you plan to have your child get ready to sleep.